-- 1. Connect the USB key to the internal USB card. - 2.
+- 1. Connect the USB key to the internal USB card. - (i) NOTE: For information on the exact location of USB on system board, see System board jumpers and connectors section - 2.
 Align the internal USB card with the connector on the system board and press firmly until the internal USB card is seated.

-Figure 119.
-Installing the internal USB key
+Figure 95.
+Installing the internal USB card

-- 1. Follow the procedure listed in After working inside the system. - $\textbf{2.} \quad \text{While booting, press F2 to enter } \textbf{System Setup} \text{ and verify that the system detects the USB memory key}.$
+- 1. Follow the procedure listed in After working inside your system. - 2.
+While booting, press F2 to enter System Setup and verify that the system detects the USB memory key.